Trip 025 - July 27, 2010 (Tuesday)

 There were many people on the trail, despite it being a Tuesday.
 Many tourists and quite a few children were hiking The Grind.
 The weekends must be even busier.
 Take plenty of water, especially on a warm day.
 And, unless you are in a decent physical shape, consider taking a gondola to get to the top.
 It would be fair to say that it would take about 1 hour 30 minutes on average to get to the top, including frequent breaks to catch breath and drink water.

 The only unpleasant surprise happens when you get to the top and see a huge "downhill travel prohibited" sign.
 There are no cops waiting to ambush downhill travelers, and some people did take advantage of that.
-I was told by the Grouse Mountain staff that the money are needed to maintain the trail.
+We were told by the Grouse Mountain staff that the money are needed to maintain the trail.
 But get this: there is NO note regarding the prohibition of the downhill travel posted at the bottom of the trail.
 So, once you get to the top, you are very much ambushed into shelling $8-10 for a gondola ride down.
-And, in what has to be one of the most innovative marketing moves of all times, the downhill gondola ride costs $10, but if you buy a bottle of Whistler spring water in the cafe ($3 for 500 ml, or $4 for a litre), you get $5 off from the $10 gondola ticket cost.
-Thus, it is cheaper to buy water AND to ride the gondola down ($3+$10-$5=$8) than it is NOT to buy the water and pay $10 for the downhill gondola ticket.
+And, in what has to be one of the most innovative marketing moves of all times, the downhill gondola ride costs $10, but, if you buy a bottle of Whistler spring water in the cafe ($3 for 500 ml, or $4 for a litre), you get $5 off from the $10 gondola ticket cost.
+Thus, it is cheaper to buy water AND to ride the gondola down ($3+$10-$5=$8), than it is NOT to buy the water and pay $10 for the downhill gondola ticket.

 September 2010 UPDATE: there is now a "Downhill Travel Prohibited" note at the Grouse Grind trailhead.
 Also, the water promotion has ended, and the downhill ticket is $10.
 Finally, gravel parking lot D is free of charge, if you can find a place there.